himanshu-dandle/Sentiment-Analysis-System/README.md

 - **Model Training:** Trained a **Logistic Regression model** for binary classification.
 - **Deployment:** Hosted a Flask API for real-time predictions.
 - **Testing:** Provided a test script to validate the API.
+- **Performance Visualization:** Results visualized using metrics like accuracy and F1-score.

 ---